-Experiment: For the setup of the stabilization system a disk of basswood an eighth of an inch thick with a hole cut in the middle for the motor to be held in vertically.
+Experiment: For the setup of the stabilization system a disk of bass wood an eighth of an inch thick with a hole cut in the middle for the motor to be held in vertically.
 The mount was strengthened by adding a custom machined plastic piece around the motor to spread the stresses caused by the reaction wheel across the wooden disk more evenly.
-The motor was oriented so that the output shaft was pointed downward with the flywheel attached.
-This allowed enough clearance between the flywheel and the wood disk for five 9V batteries to be mounted on the underside of the disk.
-Two pairs of 9V batteries connected in series were connected in parallel together to provide 18 volts to the motor with an ample battery life.
+The motor was oriented so that the output shaft was pointed downward with the flywheel attached to the end of it.
+This allowed enough clearance between the flywheel and the wood disk for five nine volt batteries to be mounted on the underside of the disk.
+Two pairs of nine volt batteries connected in series were connected in parallel together to provide 18 volts to the motor with an ample battery life.
 An Arduino Uno, LSM6 gyroscope, and LISMD3L motor controller were all attached to the top of the disk.
 One nine-volt battery powered both the Arduino Uno and gyroscope.
 The batteries were connected to their components through a partial circle cut in the side of the wood disk.
-(Fig. 7) shows a side, top, and bottom (from left to right) views of the stabilization system.
+Figure 7 shows a side, top, and bottom (from left to right) views of the stabilization system.

-Fig 7: Side, Top, and Bottom Views of the Stabilization System.
+Figure 7: Side, Top, and Bottom Views of the Stabilization System

-Results: Unfortunately, no direct data from the gyroscope was recorded as the Arduino Uno could not support the LSM6 gyroscope and an Arduino SD shield.
+Results: Unfortunately, no direct data from the gyroscope could be recorded as the Arduino Uno could not support the LSM6 gyroscope and an Arduino SD shield.
 The SD shield would have been used to directly record data from the gyroscope onto a micro SD card.
 An Arduino Mega has the capability to handle both the gyroscope and the SD shield, but would not have fit in the space allocated inside the payload for the stabilization system.
 The team decided not to attempt a design modification to allow the use of a Mega as the payload was already very near its maximum design limits.
-Alternatively, the effectiveness of the stabilization was determined by the video footage taken by the 360° degree camera videos and also by using their audio.
-Audio from the cameras proved valuable as it granted knowledge of whether or not the motor was operating at any given time.
+Alternatively, the effectiveness of the stabilization was determined by the video footage taken by the 360 degree cameras video and even their audio.
+Audio from the cameras proved valuable as it granted knowledge of whether or not the motor was operating or not at any given time.
 This qualitative data helped in the analysis of determining when and why the stabilization system ceased working during the flight.
 Similarly, the video provided direct feedback to the effectiveness of the reaction wheel since the goal was to keep the camera from spinning as much as possible.
 Overall, the reaction wheel system achieved less than satisfactory, yet promising results.
 The stabilization system decreased the spin experienced by the camera and after analysis of how it performed in flight the system shows potential for improvements to greatly minimize payload spin.

 Conclusion: Overall, the project produced unsatisfactory results for the team.
-The payload's spin around the vertical axis was not controlled as much as expected.
-Also, the system's housing and mounting was overlooked in the design phase and did not handle all of the stresses during flight.
+The payload's spin around the vertical axis was not controlled as much as it was expected to be.
+Also, the system's housing and mounting was overlooked a bit in the design phase and did not handle all of the stresses during flight.
 However, the project did show a great amount of promise.
 The team strongly believes that the design and system chosen could meet all expectations with modifications in the system coding, component mounting, and power system.